 We’ve talked about DevOps at its beginnings, but now in 2017, DevOps is becoming one of the main movements in ITSM, much like ITIL or Agile are right now.

-Of course, DevOps practices require a lot of elements so that it can be applicable.
-Rapid and robust network infrastructure as well as skilled personnel, with notions both in programming and management.
+Of course, DevOps requires a lot of elements for it to be applicable: rapid and robust network infrastructure, as well as a skilled worforce, with notions both in programming and management.
 Therefore, not every business can currently work using a DevOps methodology, but as time goes by, more will be able to do so.

-This trend continues to increase.
-Many companies have decided to head towards a Cloud hosting model for their applications and software.
-The main advantages here being the lower licensing cost and the fact that there is no network and infrastructure to maintain and manage.
+This trend continues to grow.
+Many companies have decided to head towards a Cloud-based model for their applications and software.
+The main advantages here being the lower licensing cost and the fact that there is no network and infrastructure to maintain and manage internally.

 Long gone is the time where tickets were managed through an Excel sheet located on the computer of the office’s system administrator.
 Sharing tools are now omnipresent and the ways to access them are easier to reach than ever.
 People are better trained to interact with those technologies and support teams are better equipped for the treatment of requests.